awsdocs/aws-auto-scaling-user-guide/doc_source/gs-specify-custom-settings.md

 AWS Auto Scaling provides the most commonly used metrics for automatic scaling\.
 However, depending on your needs, you might prefer to get data from different metrics instead of the metrics in the console\.
 Amazon CloudWatch has many different metrics to choose from\.
 CloudWatch also lets you publish your own metrics\.

-This topic covers using JSON to specify a customized metric for your scaling plan\.
+You use JSON to specify a CloudWatch customized metric\.
 Before you follow these instructions, we recommend that you become familiar with the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

-To use a customized metric for scaling, you construct a JSON\-formatted payload using a set of required parameters from a template\.
+To specify a customized metric, you construct a JSON\-formatted payload using a set of required parameters from a template\.
 You add the values for each parameter from CloudWatch\.
 We provide the template as part of the custom options for **Scaling metric** and **Load metric** in the advanced settings of your scaling plan\.

 JSON represents data in two ways:
 + An *object*, which is an unordered collection of name\-value pairs\.
 An object is defined within left \(\{\) and right \(\}\) braces\.
 Each name\-value pair begins with the name, followed by a colon, followed by the value\.
 Name\-value pairs are comma\-separated\.